L3P3/lui/README.md

 The component you pass to `node_map` gets mounted for each item of the array you pass to it.
 The component gets a prop `I` containing the corresponding array item.
 If you pass props as the third argument, every child will get them in addition to `I`.

+> [!IMPORTANT]
-Allowed array items are numbers, strings and objects.
+> Allowed array items are numbers, strings and objects.
 If you pass objects, they must have an unique `id` property.
 There must not be two items of the same value or id.

 ### DOM components

 The leaves of your component tree are mostly made out of native dom elements.
 To use such a component, use `node_dom` instead of `node`.
 The signature is the same, except for the first argument being a descriptor, similar to css selectors: `tagName[attr1=value][attr2][...]`

 The `tagName` is required but number and order of attributes are optional.
 Having static attributes in the descriptor instead of in the props improves efficiency (re-using of nodes, reduced diffing).
+For that reason, always sort attributes alphabetically.

-Props are directly mapped to dom attributes, except these 4 special props: prop | Description
+Props are strings directly mapped to dom attributes, except these 4 special non-string props:

+prop | Description
 --- | ---
 `C: Array<node>` | The nodes that should come into it.
 Instead of as a prop, you can pass this array as the third argument to the `node` function.
-`D: Object<string, *>` | `element.dataset` mapping, to set `data-` attributes.
+`D: Object<string, *>` | `element.dataset` mapping object, to set `data-` attributes.
 `F: Object<string, boolean>` | An object of applied css classes.
 Each key with a `true` value will be applied.
 Others not.
 `R: function(HTMLElement)` | This function is given the instance's dom element after it is created.
 `S: Object<string, string>` | `element.style` mapping.

+> [!TIP]
+> For inline css, css classes and data attributes, use these special props!

 ### Virtual components